+In the Poli Sci degree minor, you will learn writing, critical thinking, and research skills, all of which are highly sought after in today’s trending markets.
 For a political science minor, you will complete 18 credit hours of approved political science courses.
 Courses include American National Government, Western Political Thought, World Issues, and United States Foreign Policy.
 Students may also earn academic credit for supervised, professionally related work experience with public or private employers such as museums, political campaigns, and government agencies.

 Admission to Clarke University

-Minors help students acquire knowledge which supports their major and adds breadth to their education.
+Minors help students acquire knowledge that supports their major and adds breadth to their education.
 Students generally obtain a minor by completing 21 semester hours in that field.
 Course descriptions can be found under the appropriate departmental heading.
 Consult with your advisor to apply for a minor field of study.